Samlinus/Glut_Paint_Application/README.md

 - Users can draw lines, squares, and ellipses interactively.
 When drawing a shape, the application provides live updates to enhance the user experience.

 ## RGB Sliders:
-  -The application includes three RGB sliders (red, green, blue) that allow users to customize the pen colour by selecting the desired colour values.
+- The application includes three RGB sliders (red, green, blue) that allow users to customize the pen colour by selecting the desired colour values.
 These sliders provide immediate visual feedback.

 ## Eraser Tool:
   - Users have the option to switch to an eraser tool, which allows them to erase drawings or parts of them with adjustable point sizes.